 Even though the pills themselves aren’t as pretty as Ritual’s, Care/of‘s packaging is really cute.
 Having your vitamins out in plain sight is half the battle for most of us in remembering to take them, and Care/of’s box definitely looks cooler than any of the others we’ve seen– perfect to leave out on the kitchen counter, where you’re more likely to take them every day.

-Price: Persona does not publish a price list, but we found their individual supplements to range from about $3/month for prenatal vitamin packs and vitamin D, to about $40/month for a specialty vegan multivitamin.
+Price: Persona does not publish a price list, but we found their individual supplements to range from under $2/month for Vitamin D, to almost $70/month for a CBD Hemp Extract.
 Shipping is free on orders over $20.

 While it’s similar to Care/of on the surface, Persona Nutrition offers a much more individualized service for men and women of all ages.
-Their quiz is more complex and asks about any current medication and a wider range of health concerns.
+Their quiz is more complex and asks about any current medication and a wider range of health concerns, including your diet (paleo, vegan, and even ketogenic diets are supported), level of exercise, and sensitivity to 12 common allergens.
+You can even input answers based on 23andme DNA tests about your risks for certain conditions.
 Why?
-Persona takes into account any possible interactions between your prescription medications when they make their suggestions, which is something other services don’t offer.
-They also have nutritionists available via chat and phone to answer any questions you have.
+Persona takes into account exactly what you need.
+They look out for any possible interactions between your prescription medications when they make their suggestions, which is something other services don’t offer.
+They make recommendations based on all of the details you provide to them, and they have nutritionists available free of charge via chat and phone to answer any questions you have.

 Persona Nutrition also puts together single-serve packets for you, but they take it one step further: if your supplement routine is more complex, they give you separate packets for AM, PM, and bedtime.
 This is great for people who take a bigger variety of vitamins, including some that need to be taken with food and others that are suggested before bed to aid with sleep issues.

-Persona used to be less customizable online, but you’re now able to edit your packet and add/remove supplements as you wish– and Persona will make sure that you’re not going over your daily limits or taking something that could interfere with your medication.
-We counted 65 total vitamins and herbal supplements available through their service, ranging from basics like Vitamin B-12 to probiotics and even adaptogenic mushrooms.
+Similar to Care/of, after you get your recommendations, you can edit your packet and add/remove supplements as you wish– and Persona will make sure that you’re not going over your daily limits or taking something that could interfere with your medication.
+We counted 65 total vitamins and herbal supplements available through their service, ranging from basics like Vitamin B-12 to probiotics to things like adaptogenic mushrooms and CBD.

-Their product selection is more limited than Care/of and Persona, but VitaFive still covers the basic needs for most of people: they currently offer a multivitamin, a probiotic, vitamin D3, vitamin C, calcium, biotin, melatonin, and omega 3.
-Five of their eight current options are vegan, and all are manufactured in the USA.
+Their product selection is more limited than Care/of and Persona, but VitaFive still covers the basic needs for most of people: they currently offer a multivitamin, vitamin D3, vitamin C, biotin, melatonin, Omega-3, a probiotic, and elderberry.

 Check out our VitaFive Reviews to learn more.